usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 ---
 ## Warranties in Agile Development Readings

 As you wrap up Sprint 2, we’re shifting focus to warranties, an important but often overlooked tool in managing performance under agile contracts.
 The sections below will help you understand how warranties work in federal acquisitions and how they can be used in agile software projects.
 You’ll learn about the rules in the FAR and explore ways to make sure each part of an iterative product works together.
-After completing, share your thoughts in the discussion board and reply to at least two of your classmates by the end of this sprint.

 Warranties serve as critical risk management tools in federal digital service acquisitions, but traditional warranty approaches often clash with agile development practices.
 This section teaches you how to structure warranties that protect the government while enabling iterative delivery and continuous improvement.